ComLangDevelopment/WG-Papers/Embedded/01-EmbeddedGoals.md

 `[ ]` With Compiler, provide a method to define new targets which may not necessarily be supported by llvm.

 `[ ]` With Game Development and Lang Design, provide language features which can enable optimizations without compremising usability.
 The Compiler Working Group may also comment on papers for this goal

+`[ ]` With Compiler, Provide methods of compiling and linking to embedded/freestanding environments, including for os dev
+* Split Standard library into various parts which may be provided where the requisite features are available (core, alloc, crypto, std for example) (with Library Design Working Group)
+* Provide a method of disabling part of the standard library, and enabling the parts which can be provided

 ## Other Goals